osgi/docs/specification/errata.md

 ### 112.12.7.1

-`getService()` throws an IllegalStateException when the component instance that received the`ComponentServiceObjects` object has been deactivated.
+`getService()` throws an IllegalStateException when the component instance that received the `ComponentServiceObjects` object has been deactivated.
 It incorrectly stated that an IllegalStateException is thrown when the associated service has become unbound.

 ### 112.12.7.3

-`ungetService()` throws an IllegalStateException when the component instance that received the`ComponentServiceObjects` object has been deactivated.
+`ungetService()` throws an IllegalStateException when the component instance that received the `ComponentServiceObjects` object has been deactivated.
 It incorrectly stated that an IllegalStateException is thrown when the associated service has become unbound.

-## Enterprise Release 6

 ### 122.5.1

-In the returned collection of`ExportRegistration` objects, in addition to ignoring unrecognized configuration types, recognized configuration types which require intents that are not supported by the Remote Service Admin must also be ignored.
+In the returned collection of `ExportRegistration` objects, in addition to ignoring unrecognized configuration types, recognized configuration types which require intents that are not supported by the Remote Service Admin must also be ignored.

 ### 134.2.1.5

-The attribute name is corrected to`bundle-version`.
+The attribute name is corrected to `bundle-version`.

 ### 134.4